anuraag-k/PerformanceTestAction/README.md

 **Optional** Determines whether a result file with the same name is overwritten.
 The default value, false, indicates that the new result file is created.
 If the value is true, the file is overwritten and retains the same file name.

 ### `publish`
-**Optional** YYou can use this parameter to publish test results to the Server.
+**Optional** YYou can use this option to publish test results to the Server.
 The format is: serverURL#project.name=projectName&teamspace.name=teamspaceName.
 If the name of the project or team space contains a special character, then you must replace it with %<Hex_value_of_special_character>.

 ### `publishFor`
 **Optional** You can use this option to publish the test results based on the completion status of the tests, supported values are FAIL,PASS,INCONCLUSIVE,ERROR,ALL.